GCoiffier/moving_frames_parametrization/README.md

 ## Installation and dependencies

-From the main folder, run the command:
+From the main folder, create a virtual environment (recommmended) run the command:
 ```
 pip install -r requirements.txt
 ```